arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/datasheet/datasheet.md

 As all Nano form factor boards, Nano 33 BLE Rev2 does not have a battery charger but can be powered through USB or headers.

-**NOTE:** Arduino Nano 33 BLE Rev2 only supports 3.3V I/Os and is **NOT** 5V tolerant so please make sure you are not directly connecting 5V signals to this board or it will be damaged.
-Also, as opposed to Arduino Nano boards that support 5V operation, the 5V pin does NOT supply voltage but is rather connected, through a jumper, to the USB power input.
+**NOTE:** Nano 33 BLE Rev2 only supports 3.3 V I/Os and is **NOT** 5V tolerant so please make sure you are not directly connecting 5 V signals to this board or it will be damaged.
+Also, as opposed to other Arduino Nano boards that support 5 V operation, the 5V pin does NOT supply voltage but is rather connected, through a jumper, to the USB power input.

 ### Ratings